Engee documentation

 • getSimulationTime, t

-We have added icons to the code generation button to indicate the code that will be generated.
-This way you won’t make a mistake when choosing the right platform!
+Icons indicating the code to be generated have been added to the code generation button.
+This way you will definitely not make a mistake when choosing the right platform!

 image1

-u update Updated the behaviour of the Charts settings
+u update Updated the behavior of Chart settings

-It is no longer necessary to select a signal line to see the possibility to adjust them: the menu will be available immediately when you go to the corresponding section of the window.
+You no longer need to select a signal line to see if they can be configured: the menu will be available immediately when you go to the appropriate section of the window.

 image5

-i important Optimising the speed of the Model Editor
+i important Optimizing the speed of the Model Editor

-We have optimised Model Data Editor model data editor.
-Now it does not freeze and works much faster if a model with a large number of blocks is opened.
-We also accelerated opening of nested subsystems and models with complex architecture.
+We’ve worked on optimization Model Data Editor model data editor.
+Now it does not hang and works much faster if a model with a large number of blocks is open.
+We also accelerated the discovery of nested subsystems and models with complex architecture.

 Functions: